Swattzz/SD-PHY-Backscatter/README.md

 SD-PHY is featured by its generic baseband design.
 The whole baseband is realized in a low-power FPGA by GOWIN Inc. The binary file to be burnt into the FPGA can be downloaded in this project.
 ## Our academic paper
 Our academic paper of SD-PHY backscatter is published in ACM MobiSys '22.
 [PDF] To use our SD-PHY platform in your research, please cite our paper in your work.
-An ACM reference format should be: [to be editted].
+An ACM reference format should be:
+Fengyuan Zhu, Mingwei Ouyang, Luwei Feng, Yaoyu Liu, Xiaohua Tian, Meng Jin, Dongyao Chen, and Xinbing Wang.
+2022.
+Enabling software-defined PHY for backscatter networks.
+In Proceedings of the 20th Annual International Conference on Mobile Systems, Applications and Services (MobiSys '22).
+Association for Computing Machinery, New York, NY, USA, 330–342. https://doi.org/10.1145/3498361.3538927.
 ## Main Contributors
 * Fengyuan Zhu (jsqdzhufengyuan@sjtu.edu.cn)
 * Ouyang Mingwei (1999mrou@sjtu.edu.cn)